Samlesbury Aerodrome: Samlesbury Engineering

 Around 1943, Lancashire Aircraft Corporation (LAC) and its subsidiary Samlesbury Engineering were established at the airfield.
 As a Civilian Repair Organisation, they won contracts for repairing Bristol Beaufighters and Beauforts.
-After the war Samlesbury Engineering took over some of English Electric's buildings and, as well as producing parts for the aviation industry, was supporting the LAC Halifaxes and Haltons that were heavily involved in the Berlin Airlift in 1948–49.
+After the war, Samlesbury Engineering took over some of English Electric's buildings and, as well as producing parts for the aviation industry, was supporting the LAC Halifaxes and Haltons involved in the Berlin Airlift in 1948–49.
 After this, Samlesbury Engineering diversified into building buses, coaches and trucks, but the business started to run down and they returned the hangars to English Electric and took over Burnley Aircraft Products, moving into their premises on the south side of the airfield.
 The latter company had assembled and tested Beauforts and Beaufighters at Samlesbury during the war and been involved in highly classified aircraft interception radar testing with the Beaufighters.

 With Samlesbury Engineering's specialist aviation and vehicle experience, in 1954 they built the turbojet-powered Bluebird K7 hydroplane for Donald Campbell's water speed record runs.

 Light aircraft

 Immediately after WW2, RAF No.1 Gliding School moved into Samlesbury, flying Slingsby Cadet TX.1 and TX.3, Grunau Baby and Sedburgh TX.1 gliders.
 This was disbanded in December 1949.

-In 1958, Samlesbury Engineering set up a new subsidiary, confusingly named Lancashire Aircraft Company, to produce an updated version of the Edgar Percival E.P.9 utility aircraft for which it had bought all the rights.
+In 1958, Samlesbury Engineering set up a new subsidiary, confusingly named Lancashire Aircraft Company, to produce an updated version of the Edgar Percival E.P.9 utility aircraft, for which it had bought the rights.
 It named the updated aircraft the Lancashire Aircraft Prospector, and production, at first based at Blackpool (Squires Gate) Airport, was moved to Samlesbury in 1960.
 Only six were built and in 1963 the operation moved to Lympne Airport where it closed down in the following year.
 Samlesbury Engineering sold off its vehicle business and the remains were absorbed into BAC.